crystallabs/crysterm/README.md

 `white`,
 `yellow`.

-In addition to the above color names, one can also specify colors in RGB hex notaton using the 16M color palette and syntax `#RRGGBB`.
-This is the recommented way to define colors, and Crysterm will automatically reduce them down to 256, 16, 8, or 2 colors if/when needed, depending on terminal capabilities.
+In addition to the above color names, one can also specify colors by color index or RGB hex notaton using the 16M color palette and syntax `#RRGGBB`.
+16M RGB is the recommented way to define colors, and Crysterm will automatically reduce them to 256, 16, 8, or 2 colors if/when needed, depending on terminal capabilities.

 One could also define foreground and background colors and attributes by manually